bkrug/Emu-Writer/README.md

 If the finished program is small enough, then I can simulate a ROM cartridge for most of the code.
 But variables and workspaces will still need to be stored in the memory expansion RAM.

-MEMBUF.O - Source code can be found at the repo: https://github.com/bkrug/TI-string-buffer.
+MEMBUF.O and ARRAY.O - Source code can be found at the repo: https://github.com/bkrug/TI-string-buffer.
-This is a routine useful for storing things like strings.
+These contain routines useful for storing things like strings and arrays.